If everyone lived as we do in Scotland, we would need three planets to support us. We can't make more planets, but we can make a difference.

 We know there is always more to do to achieve the most environmentally sustainable organisation possible and we will continue to do our best to improve our performance and encourage our suppliers to do the same.
 We have "green champions" in place throughout our organisation to ensure we keep up our "green" work.

-In 2011 Horsecross Arts also received a Gold level award from The Green Tourism Business Scheme.
+In 2018 Horsecross Arts received a Gold level award from The Green Tourism Business Scheme.
 The Green Tourism Business Scheme is the largest and most successful environmental accreditation body operating within tourism in Europe.
-This award followed the Silver level award received by Horsecross Arts in 2009.
-Horsecross Arts once again secured a Gold level award from The Green Tourism Business Scheme in 2014, and as one of the Highest Scoring Gold Visitor Attractions, Perth Concert Hall has been shortlisted in the The Green Tourism Business Scheme Goldstar awards, to be announced in November 2014.

 It would take too much space to list everything we're doing here, but you can read our environmental policy on the right.
 However, here is a flavour of what we have already done!

 We recycle paper, cardboard, plastic, glass, toner cartridges, batteries, cooking oil, old electrical equipment and we recycle stage sets where possible.
-Recycling bins have been introduced throughout areas of the Concert Hall to allow customers to recycle too.
+Recycling bins have been introduced throughout the concert hall and theatre to allow customers to recycle too.

 Monitoring lights and making sure they're turned off when not in use (this has a high impact as the lights in the auditorium are very power hungry!).

-Energy-saving light bulbs introduced in Concert Hall foyer and all round the building (you may notice the toilets being slightly darker when you first go in as the light bulbs can take a little while to warm up and get to full brightness).
+Energy-saving light bulbs and occupancy monitors means lights all over our buildings mean lights switch off automatically when not in use (you may notice the toilets being slightly darker when you first go in as the light bulbs can take a little while to warm up and get to full brightness).
+Our toilet flush cycles have been changed to reduce water use.

 Approximately 80% of catering produce is sourced locally, saving on "food miles".